 Derrick was first introduced to the idea of being a massage therapist as a young child, working on family members who encouraged him to pursue this as a career, through grade school a lot of that encouragement had been forgotten until the latter half of his college education.

-Computer Science had grown uninteresting, and pursuing the education felt like a lot more googling for answers than it did learning the lessons.
-After a short dabbling in different fields, he began to find himself rubbing the backs of friends and the idea of becoming a chiropractor brought him back to the cities.
+Computer Science had grown uninteresting, and pursuing the education felt like a lot more about googling for answers than it did about learning the lessons.
+After a short dabble in different fields, he began to find himself rubbing the backs of friends and the idea of becoming a chiropractor brought him back to the cities.

 Imagining massage therapy as a temporary endeavor until chiropractic became a viable effort, Derrick started his education at The Aveda Institute in Minneapolis.
 It wasn't long before he had fallen in love with the work, and by the time he had gotten his first job, (at Massage Envy) his trainer recognized he was already beginning to practice John Barnes' Myofascial Release.
 With that suggestion, the journey down the rabbit hole commenced.

 John Barnes helped him to see what he felt was true, it was never just one muscle that was to blame, it was generally where the pieces came together that the body seems to bind.
 Watching living fascia change and adapt to stressors placed upon the body was immediately fascinating, but the message that set the hook, "The fascia carries the signal of life, consciousness," pulled him well into the valuable world of manual therapies.